 Yet this relates only to the conscious version of the Personal Narrative.

 Sometimes the inner Personal Narrative will have you behave in a certain way that conflicts with the outer Personal Narrative or the current social situation.
-Hence the I don’t know why I have just said that.
+In such a case, we use the I don’t know why I have just said that apology.
 One-size-fits-all sometimes does not fit at all.

 Do not underestimate the power of the Personal Narrative.
-In order to match the expectations of the scenario, one is able to do major self sabotage and self harm.
-Or to engage in extreme behavior.
+In order to match the expectations of the scenario, one is able to do major self-sabotage and self-harm.
+Or to engage in an extreme behavior.

 The Personal Narrative is constructed essentially to survive in society.
-There is no need to define yourself as the kind of person who… in wilderness.
+There is no need to define yourself as “the kind of person who…” in the wilderness.